-Unrestricted Net Assets

-Unrestricted net assets are those resources over which BBI has discretionary control.
+Unrestricted Net Assets: Unrestricted net assets are those resources over which BBI has discretionary control.
 Designated amounts represent revenues that the Board of Directors has set aside for a particular purpose.

-Temporarily Restricted Net Assets

-Temporarily restricted net assets are those resources subject to donor imposed restrictions, which will be satisfied by actions of BBI or passage of time.
-There were no temporarily restricted net assets at December 31, 2016 and 2015.
+Temporarily Restricted Net Assets: Temporarily restricted net assets are those resources subject to donor imposed restrictions, which will be satisfied by actions of BBI or passage of time.
+Temporarily restricted net assets at December 31, 2017 and 2016 was \$1,600,000 and \$0, respectively.

-Permanently Restricted Net Assets

-Permanently restricted net assets are those resources subject to donor imposed restrictions that they be maintained permanently by BBI.
-There were no permanently restricted net assets at December 31, 2016 and 2015.
+Permanently Restricted Net Assets: Permanently restricted net assets are those resources subject to donor imposed restrictions that they be maintained permanently by BBI.
+There were no permanently restricted net assets at December 31, 2017 and 2016.